-If you wish to give your Maine Coon cat this particular hairstyle, you will need to visit a knowledgable cat groomer.
-This is important, as not all groomers how to do a lion cut on a Maine Coons cat’s fur.
+If you wish to give your Maine Coon this particular Maine Coon hairstyle it is important that you only visit a knowledgeable cat groomer, since not all groomers know how to do a lion cut correctly.

-In short, a Maine Coon lion cut is a way to shave a Maine Coon, to make it look like a lion.
+In short, the Maine Coon lion cut is the decision to shave a Maine Coon cat’s fur, to make them resemble a lion.
 Usually, the body fur is trimmed whilst leaving the head and neck fur untouched.

-The Maine Coons legs are shaved in the lion cut, so that fur only remains on their head, face, and neck ruff.
+Finally, the Maine Coons legs are shaved in the lion cut so that fur only remains on their:

-Whether you want a lion cat or any other cat haircut, please keep in mind that shaving your cat has more adverse effects than just leaving it with less fur.
+Whether you want a lion cat or any other cat haircut, please keep in mind that shaving your cat has more adverse effects than just leaving them with less fur.

-There are a very few good reasons why you may think of shaving a cat.
-These include:
+Below are some very few good reasons why you may think of shaving a cat, including:

-- Skin Issues: Veterinarians will encourage you to shave a cat when it has serious skin issues.
+- Skin Issues: Veterinarians encourage owners to shave their cats when they have serious skin issues.

-At times, the cat may need sedation in order to tolerate the process, but you should not administer the sedation pills on your own.
-Always seek a veterinarian assistance to do this, as you may give your cat the wrong dose.
+Never administer the sedation pills on your own.
+Instead, always seek veterinarian assistance to do this as you may give your cat the wrong dose.